Probing Ultra-light Axion Dark Matter from 21cm Tomography using Convolutional Neural Networks: Methodology

 We implement a machine learning approach known as convolution neural networks (CNN) to build a connection between the spatial distribution of the simulated 21cm signal and the input parameters of the model.

 In figure \ref{fig:cnn} we show a schematic of our CNN model architecture.
 It takes as input a 64x64x128 lightcone data cube where each voxel has dimension 4.68cMpc$\times$4.68cMpc$\times$1.48Mhz ($cMpc$ means co-moving Mpc).
 The input is 3-dimensioanlly convolved with 16 (2x2x2 sized) filter then pooled down to half the spatial dimension using the maximum value in (2x2x2) voxels.
 This process is repeated three more times with 32, 64 and 128 filters.
 Before each convolution the feature maps are batch normalised to stabilise the distribution.
 After the convolution layers the data structure has shape 4x4x8x128 voxels, these are then flattened into a 1D vector and passed to a conventional neural network that has 3 fully connected layers of 512, 128 and 64 neurons respectively.
 The final layer has a single output representing our model parameter, $M_{X}$.
+Between each fully connected layer a dropout procedure is added which randomly zeros 15\% of the weights during training, preventing over-fitting and is an efficient way of performing model averaging within neural networks.
 Our CNN model is built using \texttt{Tensorflow/KERAS}.\footnote{\url{https://www.tensorflow.org/}} \citep{tensorflow2015-whitepaper}

 We split our simulations into 3 samples: 80\% for training the network, 10\% for validating the performance of the network (but which are not used directly to tune the network weights), and 10\% for testing the fully trained network.